ganimtron-10/asmio/README.md

 # asmio
-asmIO: Recording of whispers to computer in its own lang
+asmIO: Collection of whispers to computer in its own lang

 ### Resources: